TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 # REST

+- CI should publish appimage with -g, then the deployment script should strip and repack it
+    - The only problem is the self-updater will download the non-debug version again unless we can check but that's a lot of work for now

 - we can upload macos too, in the worst case it doesnt work lol

 - Welcome widget at the top-left showing the nickname and avatar, e.g. Welcome Pythagoras